Chapter 9.34

 9.34.040 Costs of programs.

-The city may, pursuant to resolution or through a budget ordinance, set various fees which may be required as a condition of participating in a program; provided, the corrections facility may waive the fees in order to manage the correction facility’s population, or in order to make such programs available to the indigent.
+The city may, pursuant to resolution or through a budget ordinance, set various fees which may be required as a condition of participating in a program; provided, the corrections facility may waive the fees or require the inmate to participate on a work program in lieu of payment in order to manage the correction facility’s population, or in order to make such programs available to the indigent.

 A. Except as provided in subsection (B) of this section, an inmate may receive good time credit for good behavior in an amount not to exceed one-third (1/3) of the confinement ordered by the court; provided, such good time credit may be taken away from the inmate pursuant to corrections facility policies and procedures.

-B. Any inmate who performs work on a corrections facility work crew, or pursuant to a work time credit program, shall receive credit for three (3) days of confinement ordered by the court for every one (1) day of work performed; provided, that such inmate shall not also receive good time credit on the days of work performed.
+B. Any inmate who performs work on a corrections facility work program shall receive credit for two (2) days of confinement ordered by the court for every three (3) days of work performed.
 Partial credit for periods of less than one (1) day may be given where the inability to complete the full day of work is not the fault of the inmate, and the inmate has otherwise complied with the program policies.

 9.34.060 Electronic home detention.

-A qualifying inmate sentenced to a period of confinement at the corrections facility may, at the discretion of corrections staff and subject to applicable policies and procedures, serve all or a portion of his or her ordered confinement in a private residence or another qualifying residence, subject to an acceptable system of electronic surveillance.
+A qualifying inmate sentenced to a period of confinement at the corrections facility may, at the discretion of corrections staff and subject to applicable policies and procedures, serve all or a portion of his or her ordered confinement in a qualifying residence, subject to an acceptable system of electronic surveillance.

 9.34.070 Work release.

 A qualifying inmate sentenced to a period of confinement at the corrections facility may, at the discretion of corrections staff and subject to applicable policies and procedures, serve all or a portion of his or her ordered confinement on a work release program.
-Inmates participating in the work release program may, pursuant to applicable policies or procedures, spend a portion of a twenty-four (24) hour period unsupervised and away from the corrections facility while performing work for the inmate’s employer or an agency or party for which the inmate is performing community service.
-The inmate shall spend the nonworking hours at the corrections facility.
+Inmates participating in the work release program may, pursuant to applicable policies or procedures, spend a portion of a twenty-four (24) hour period away from the corrections facility while performing work at the inmate’s qualifying place of employment.
+The inmate shall spend nonworking hours at the corrections facility; provided, the inmate may, at the discretion of the corrections staff, be allowed to attend approved school, treatment, AA/NA meetings, or appointments.

-B. Types of work.
+B. Types of work performed.
 A work crew program may be utilized to perform the following types of work:

 1. Garbage, litter, debris, and junk removal from municipal, state, and federal property, including but not limited to roadways, roadway easements, sidewalks, trails, open space, wetlands, shorelines, waterways, steep slopes, parks, and public facilities.